THEY'RE BACK! I knew that if I kept them long enough, my favorite style of all times—would return again!

 As the water rises to my ankles, I just roll them up below the knee—convenient AND stylish.

 I'm a journaller—I journal about everything.
 Several years ago, realizing we had bought a house with a very unique plumbing system, I began a plumbing journal.
-And over the past few years that journal evolved into a 37 page illustrated book.
+And over the past few years that journal evolved into a 37 page illustrated book!

-0 comments:
+No comments:

 Post a Comment